visweshs/redux-saga/README.md

+Most common 'asynchronous' APIs do infact block the main JS thread.

+The only real solution is web workers.

-Sagas are cool, but lack support for webworkers.
+Redux-Sagas are a fun mental model, but lack support for actual webworkers.

 This library attemps to merge promise-worker[https://github.com/nolanlawson/promise-worker] to provide web worker support for redux-sagas.